Search this Site

 - Fellows will be expected to attend the AΩA Board of Directors annual meeting September 29-30, 2017 to present their projects and experiences, as well as to observe the board meeting.
 Lodging and meals will be covered by the AΩA national office.
 Travel expenses are the responsibility of the fellows.

 - All awardees will have required readings in Leadership and will participate in a bimonthly or more frequent teleconferences that will be facilitated by a senior leader and will focus on topics related to challenges in leadership or project-related concerns.
 During the award year, the awardees will be encouraged to create a community of practice with each other, as a vehicle to encourage peer-to-peer mentoring and sharing of experiences.

 Application must be in the form of a PDF (12-point type, 1-inch margins), sent by e-mail to the closest chapter councilor or association chair, and must include:

-- A completed checklist. (download the checklist)
+- A completed checklist.
+(Download the announcement and checklist.)

 - A nomination letter from the senior leader of the host organization such as dean, CEO, or equivalent (maximum 2 pages), detailing:

 - The nominator’s reasons for nominating the applicant.